pcarleton/pcarleton.github.io/_posts/2018-05-31-netstat-v-ss.md

 ### Motivation

-In this post, I'm going to go over two tools for inspecting the state of sockets and  why people recommend `ss` instead of `netstat`for inspecting socket states.
+In this post, I'm going to go over two tools for inspecting the socket states (`netstat` and `ss`), and why to choose one over the other (spoiler: you can really choose either).
 This is not going to be a 12 ways to inspect socket states article, there are lots of those.

 ### What is a socket?